QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 * **Big endian**: we will store/read $1$ then $0$
 * **Little endian**: we will store/read $0$ then $1$

-The same number could have two different value according to the endianness of the one that stored it, and the one that read it.
+The same number could have two different values according to the endianness of the one that stored it, and the one that read it.

-👉 This do not include the sign bit whose position is fixed.
+👉 This does not include the sign bit whose position is fixed.

 <br>